Why Do I Feel Deep Shame?

 separating identity from inherited emotional burdens

-As shame becomes more conscious and understood, people often experience greater emotional freedom, authenticity, and connection.
+As shame becomes more understood and less hidden, people often experience greater emotional freedom, self-acceptance, authenticity, and connection.

 Belonging Without Carrying What Is Not Ours